AkshatG-coder/SyncBoard/README.md

-# 🎨 CollaboDraw
+# 🎨 SyncBoard

-Welcome to **CollaboDraw**!
+Welcome to **SyncBoard**!
 A high-performance, real-time collaborative whiteboard application built for seamless teamwork and brainstorming.

 This repository is a **Monorepo** (powered by Turborepo) that houses the complete ecosystem including the frontend client, backend HTTP API, real-time WebSocket server, and shared database packages.